-Beginning Early Intermediate Intermediate Early Advanced NOUNS & ARTICLES NAMING PEOPLE, PLACES, THINGS: Common singular and plural nouns and articles Note: use with appropriate article as a pair (i.e., the book, an orange) Common singular and plural nouns and articles Note: use with appropriate article as a pair (Ex: a pencil, an oval, the ball) Collective nouns Ex: team, group Difficult plurals Ex: boxes, roses, faces Articles for specific & general nouns (Ex: the best song, a good song; the answer, an answer) Uncountable nouns Ex: some water, a lot of chocolate, a little glitter Possessive nouns Ex: teacher's, friend's Collective nouns Ex: flock, box of, bunch of kids, flowers, Irregular plurals Ex: fish, teeth, mice Derivational Ex: sad, sadness Content area abstract nouns Ex: democracy, safety, freedom Derivational Ex: converse, conversation Derivational verb to noun gerunds Walking is healthy.
+Beginning Early Intermediate Intermediate Early Advanced Advanced NOUNS & ARTICLES NAMING PEOPLE, PLACES, THINGS: Common singular and plural nouns and articles Note: use with appropriate article as a pair (i.e., the book, an orange) Common singular and plural nouns and articles Note: use with appropriate article as a pair (Ex: a pencil, an oval, the ball) Collective nouns Ex: team, group Difficult plurals Ex: boxes, roses, faces Articles for specific & general nouns (Ex: the best song, a good song; the answer, an answer) Uncountable nouns Ex: some water, a lot of chocolate, a little glitter Possessive nouns Ex: teacher's, friend's Collective nouns Ex: flock, box of, bunch of kids, flowers, Irregular plurals Ex: fish, teeth, mice Derivational Ex: sad, sadness Content area abstract nouns Ex: democracy, safety, freedom Derivational Ex: converse, conversation Derivational verb to noun gerunds Walking is healthy.
 Feeding bears is not a good idea.
+Figurative language using metaphors, similes such as: Love is a rose.
+She runs like a cheetah.
 PRONOUNS RE-NAMING PEOPLE, PLACES & THINGS: Subject pronouns I, you, he, she, it, we, they Possessive pronouns my, your Object pronouns me, you, her, him, it, us, them Possessive pronouns her, his, our, their (Our ball, her book, their team) Demonstrative pronouns used in routine statements and questions Ex: Is this?
 This is Demonstrative pronouns this, that, these, those (Ex: Those are his.
 These are mine.)
 Possessive pronouns my/mine, your/ yours, her/hers, his, our/ours, their/ theirs.
 It's my lunch.
 It's mine.
 Questions with whose and which (Whose shoes are these?
 They're his.)
-Reflexive pronouns (myself, yourse himself, herself, ourselves, yourselves themselves) Reciprocal pronouns each other, o another) Indefinite pronouns (some/any/no body /one/thing/where) Teach prepositions as they occur with new verbs, adjective w verbs, adjectives: turn off/on, look at/fo r/up, care for, differ from/with PREPOSITIONS CONNECTING IDEAS: Location on, off, in, out Direction up, down Location such as: inside, outside, at, next to, beside, between, behind, above, below, under Direction such as: over, under, through, across, around, into Time such as: before, after Location such as: on the left/right, in the middle of, underneath, in front of, in back of, near Direction such as: to, from, toward, into, out of, through, by, past, to the left/right Time such as: at [certain time], on [certain day of the week], in [certain month, season], after, before Verb-preposition combinations, subelong to, wait for Specialized prepositions Until, since, for, against, onto Time such as: during, while, from, to
+Reflexive pronouns (myself, yourself, himself, herself, ourselves, yourselves, themselves) Reciprocal pronouns each other, one another) Indefinite pronouns (some/any/no/every + body /one/thing/where) Relative pronouns used to introduce an adjective clause with who, whom, whose, which, that PREPOSITIONS CONNECTING IDEAS: Location on, off, in, out Direction up, down Location such as: inside, outside, at, next to, beside, between, behind, above, below, under Direction such as: over, under, through, across, around, into Time such as: before, after ith new verbs, adjectives: turn off/on, look Location such as: on the left/right, in the middle of, underneath, in front of, in back of, near Direction such as: to, from, toward, into, out of, through, by, past, to the left/right Time such as: at [certain time], on [certain day of the week], in [certain month, season], after, before at/for/up, care for, differ fro Verb-preposition combinations, such as: belong to, wait for Specialized prepositions Until, since, for, against, onto Time such as: during, while, from, to Werb-preposition combinations, such as: agree with, answer to, separate from